HausDAO/daohaus-rfp/.github/ISSUE_TEMPLATE/project-template.md

 ---

 name: Project Template
-about: Make a new bid
+about: Submit a new project
 title: 'PROJ000 [Name]'
 labels: Project
 assignees: ''